GEMDevEng/NovaCore/docs/MIGRATION_SUMMARY.md

 ## Conclusion

-The migration from Google Gemini to Groq API is well-planned and documented.
+The migration from Google Gemini to Cohere API is well-planned and documented.
 With comprehensive planning documents, a detailed task list, and clear success criteria, the team is ready to proceed with implementation.
 The phased approach ensures quality, testing, and minimal disruption to users.

 **Status**: Ready for Phase 2 implementation upon approval.